 Para la información en español, vaya aquí.

 I should point out that when I make these shows, I mean for them to be a journey.
 I pay a lot of attention to the programming, and to the development of energy levels.
 If you're a first-time listener, you might think that the start of the show is quite tame, on the slower and "deeper" side of house or techno.
 However, give it time.
 Pay attention to how the styles change throughout the mix, and how the energy builds.
 Sometimes, I'll be very erratic and jump around between several genres, just for fun.
 Sometimes, I'll do a particularly dark show, with a heavy emphasis on techno.
 Most of the time however, you'll find a mix of mostly deep house or minimal or deep techno for the first third of the mix, building into a more upbeat section of tech-house through the middle, perhaps building up to some energetic tracks at the end, which often trespass into the realm of more contemporary house.
 Don't treat the show as a collection of individual tracks ... think of it as a cohesive experience; an hour-long aural journey of reflection and beats.
-And don't be shocked when I jump around between sub-genres of house and techno, to keep you wondering what will come next.

 By the way, if you're looking for DJ mixes in styles other than progressive/tech-house, check out www.djbolivia.ca/mixes.html.
 That page has a number of mainstream/top40 dance mixes (the "Workout Mix" series), as well as some deep house, drum and bass, and other styles.